Cathy Leung: Music career

 Despite some initial popularity, Leung was dropped by her entertainment company and has since reverted to a normal life.

 Darts career

-She got her first contact with a darts in the youth center of church in Hong Kong.
+She had her first contact with a darts in the youth center of the church in Hong Kong.
 There was an unused old darts soft-tip machine.
 The feeling of joy resulting from the game of darts made her become more interested in this sport discipline.
 Leung had been active as a singer, but after achieving her dream in 2016 of representing the Hong Kong team and won a Dartslive Soft Darts World Cup, she wanted going further in darts and retired from singing for being a full-time professional darts player.